riley-x/ROOT_Plotting_Tools/README.md

     An empty string omits that entry.
     Default: []
 * `legend_order`
     Reorders and trims the legend.
-Input a list of indexes into the list in [legend], so for example [3, 0, 1] will place the 4th entry first and omit the 3rd.
+Input a list of indexes into the list in `legend`, so for example [3, 0, 1] will place the 4th entry first and omit the 3rd.
 * `legend_opts`
     A list matching the legend labels that changes how the symbol is drawn.
 Can be any mix of the letters 'PEFL' for point, error bars, fill, line.
 * `legend_custom`
     Input a list of (TObject, label, legend_opt) tuples to create the legend instead of using the input TObjects.
-This nullifies the above options.
+This overrides the above options.

 ## Utility Functions